samply/beam/README.md

 ```

 - `id`: UUID identifying the result.
 When the result is initially created, the value is ignored and replaced by a server-generated one.
-- `worker_id`: UUID identifying the client submitting this result.
+- `from`: BeamID identifying the client submitting this result.
 This needs to match an entry the `to` field in the task.
+- `to`: BeamIDs the intended recipients of the result.
+Used for encrypted payloads.
 - `task`: UUID identifying the task this result belongs to.
 - `result`: Defines status of this work result.
 Possible values `unclaimed`, `tempfailed(body)`, `permfailed(body)`, `succeeded(body)`.
 - `result.body`: Either carries the actual result payload of the task (`succeeded`) or an error message.